top of page

 Trent broke up with Jess after hearing rumors that she cheated on him.
 Jess and her friends confronted Trent, and he shoved Jess.
 A fight broke out, resulting in Trent’s arrest.

-They were referred to mediation, where Trent revealed that he was trying to avoid being recruited into a gang at school.
-However, since it was rumored that Jess had been cheating with a member of a rival gang, Trent’s recruiters threatened to address the situation if he didn’t handle it himself.
+They were referred to mediation.
+Trent revealed that he was trying to avoid being recruited into a gang at school.
+It was rumored that Jess had been cheating with a member of a rival gang.
+Trent’s recruiters threatened to address the situation if he didn’t handle it himself.

-None of this had been communicated to Jess before, who insisted that she hadn’t cheated on him.
-The mediator repeated the parties’ needs and emotions back to them: both of them felt hurt by the other, and both of them needed safety.
+Jess didn't know any of this before.
+She insisted that she hadn’t cheated on him.
+The mediator repeated the parties’ needs and emotions back to them.
+Both felt hurt by the other, and both of them needed safety.

-Right away, the two apologized for their lack of communication and for letting things get physical between them.
-They agreed to tell anyone who asked that the cheating rumors were not true, and that they were back together again.
+The two apologized for not talking and for letting things get physical between them.
+They agreed to tell everyone that the cheating rumors were not true, and that they were back together.

 Support CCR